cschaible/framework-comparison-2020/readme.md

 - Run the `actix-sqlx/up.sh` script to start the docker container.
 - Run the `actix-sqlx/down.sh` script to stop the docker container.

+### Warp + SQLx [Rust]
+- Run the `warp/build.sh` script to build the application and package it into a docker container.
+- Run the `warp/up.sh` script to start the docker container.
+- Run the `warp/down.sh` script to stop the docker container.

 ## Loadtest

 There are two implementations of load tests.
 One is implemented with Locust (Python) and one with JMeter (Java/JMX).